 Business Asset Protection in Florida

-A creditor who obtains a judgment against a business can record it as a lien on all business-owned real estate, garnish bank accounts and accounts receivable, and levy on leased offices, vehicles, and facilities.
-Asset protection for business assets uses entity structuring, asset separation, and insurance to reduce what a creditor can reach.
+Every dollar in a business bank account, every piece of equipment, every receivable, and every intangible asset is exposed to a judgment creditor.
+A creditor who obtains a judgment can record it as a lien on all business-owned real estate, garnish bank accounts and accounts receivable, and levy on leased offices, vehicles, and facilities.
+Asset protection for business assets requires entity structuring, asset separation, and insurance working together.

 Speak With a Florida Asset Protection Attorney